NordicSemiconductor/Android-BLE-Library/README.md

 For an example how to use it from an Activity or a Service, check the base Activity and Service classes in [nRF Toolbox](https://github.com/NordicSemiconductor/Android-nRF-Toolbox/tree/master/app/src/main/java/no/nordicsemi/android/nrftoolbox/profile).

-*Note:*
-nRF Toolbox has not yet been migrated to BLE Library v.2.2.0.

 ## Version 1.x

 The BLE library v 1.x is no longer supported.
-Please migrate to 2.x for bug fixing releases.
+Please migrate to 2.2+ for bug fixing releases.
 Find it on [version/1x branch](https://github.com/NordicSemiconductor/Android-BLE-Library/tree/version/1x).

 Migration guide is available [here](MIGRATION.md).